By John Baggett

 “45 Seconds from Broadway” was written by Neil Simon, the theatre legend best known for “The Odd Couple” and “The Goodbye Girl.”
 The Civic Theatre production was directed by Amanda Ratliff, who recently took the stage in “The Great Gatsby.”
 This is one of Simon’s more recent plays, having debuted in 2001, but despite a reference to modern life here and there, it could have been set at any time.
 The show doesn’t have a main storyline, but instead multiple mini arcs for these characters with Mickey and Bernie being the closest thing the production has to main characters.

 The play is frequently funny, with much of the dialogue being one-liners.
 It also has some wonderful drama mixed in, causing you to laugh at characters in one moment, only for them to break your heart later.
 The cast is terrific, most of them hilarious, with Duke and Hufstetter mostly playing the straight man characters to Mickey.
 This isn’t a criticism of them, both performances are great, their characters just don’t get the comic moments other characters get.
+The film has a mix of fantasy and science-fiction .
+It features angels and scenes with fishermen chasing phantom fish.
+It is also a psychedelic film.
 I have had the pleasure of seeing both in previous shows, and it is always a delight to see their names in a cast list.

 Ellis and Stein, our leads, if you will, are terrific.
 They capture the spirit of New York archetypes very well.
 Stein, unfortunately had lost his voice to a cold, but somehow the rasp so seemed to fit his character, I’d almost suggest he keep it if it wouldn’t wreck his throat.
 Hargrove gets many a laugh and most of the heartfelt moments, with Munoz, in a debut performance that may not be of many words but has a big presence.